Abortion ruling prompts variety of reactions from states

 Effect of Supreme Court ruling: The injunction granted in the Planned Parenthood case ensures that abortion does not immediately become illegal.
 Planned Parenthood of Michigan and other supporters hope the injunction indicates abortion rights in the state will be preserved.
 But in a statement to The Associated Press, Nessel’s office said “given the ongoing lawsuits, we cannot speculate what the state of abortion rights will be in Michigan” after Roe.

 What’s next: Whitmer also filed suit asking the state’s Supreme Court to declare the 91-year-old law unconstitutional.
 It has not acted yet.
 Michigan abortion rights supporters hope to put the issue on ballots this fall.
 Their proposed constitutional amendment would affirm the right to make pregnancy-related decisions without interference, including about abortion and other reproductive services such as birth control.
-The Reproductive Freedom for All committee needs to collect about 425,000 valid voter signatures by July 11 to make the November ballot.
+The Reproductive Freedom for All committee needed to collect about 425,000 valid voter signatures and it turned in 753,759 signatures on July 11.
+The signatures must be validated by the Board of State Canvassers before the proposed amendment can appear on the Nov.
+8 ballot.
 The measure would become law if voters approved it.
-The issue also is expected to shape statewide elections — Whitmer and Nessel are both up for reelection in the fall — and legislative races.
+The issue also is expected to shape legislative and statewide elections this fall, when the ballots will include Whitmer and Nessel's reelection efforts.

 ———